nwalablessing/VolumeRayCasting-master/README.md

 ![Photorealistic rendering of a head](doc/img/mri-realistic.png)

-## HOW I RAN A VOLUME RAY CASTING CODE AVAILBLE ON GITHUB
+## HOW I RAN A VOLUME RAY CASTING CODE AVAILABLE ON GITHUB

 I am explaining how i ran a volume ray casting code on github using visual studio